42atom/minelog/index.md

    4702 plots of size: 465.368 TiB on-disk, 465.608 TiBe (effective) Plot count for all harvesters: 173798
-Total size of plots: 16.798 PiB, 16.807 PiBe (effective) Estimated network space: 34.392 EiB
+Total size of plots: 16.798 PiB, 16.807 PiBe (effective) Estimated network space: 33.950 EiB
-Expected time to win: 10 hours and 41 minutes
+Expected time to win: 11 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key